 Weight = 380g for 800mm double bend.
 Please contact me before paying using the Paypal link so i can calculate and add shipping: $200 (single bend), $250 (double bend)

-Also available is Shimzilla, a 22 to 31.8mm shim with a 1/8″ porthole to center the shim on the bars as well as indicator lines to center the stem faceplate.
-These two things make it super easy to center the shim on the bar and stem on the shim.
-Unlike other bar shims there is room to clamp other stuff that need a 31.8mm bar such as a phone mount, GPS, light, bell…etc. and without plastic adapters.
-The shim’s flat section is 3″ (76mm) wide and tapers for 1cm on either side.
-These also spread out the clamping force of the stem on the bar allowing us to make a lighter bar.
-Shimzilla or the PS shim included with the Sweeper bar.
-Shims fabricated in Durango, CO by Myth Cycles!
-Paypal link: $30 (includes shipping to US addresses)
+This is not your regular bar shim.
+This is a 22mm to 31.8mm shim with a 1/8″ porthole to center the shim on the bars as well as indicator lines to center the stem faceplate.
+These two things make it easier to center the shim on the bar and stem on the shim.
+Unlike other bar shims there is room to clamp other stuff that need a 31.8mm bar such as a phone mount, GPS, light, bell…etc. and without plastic adapters or rolling a ton of electrical tape.
+The shim’s flat section is 3″ (76mm) wide and has 1.5cm on either side of a 46mm faceplate to mount things.

 Setting them up with the shim centered is a bit of a pain initially.
 I spray a little carbogrip inside the shim to help the halves stay in place.
 First get the shim centered using the peephole and dot, then mark the bar with a thin sharpie along one or both sides of the shim so when you’re rotating the bar inside the shim it doesn’t get off center.
 Same with the halves of the shim – mark where that two halves / opening should be to match the stem clamp slot when sighting the bar from the side to get it at the angle you want.
 Then hold the shim in place while tightening up the stem faceplate